 - Wear comfortable, loose-fitting clothing.

 - Make sure to pack your compression stockings.
-It is also a good idea to buy the stockings and wear them at least three or four days in advance to make sure you break into the stockings and they fit you comfortably.
+It is also a good idea to buy the medical grade stockings and wear them at least three or four days in advance to make sure you break into the stockings and they fit you comfortably.

 - Do not shave your legs the morning of the procedure.
 This is because shaving can increase the risk of razor burn irritation during the sterilizing wash.